trinodb/trino/docs/src/main/sphinx/security/ldap.rst

 However, if you want to secure the communication between Trino nodes with SSL/TLS configure :doc:`/security/internal-communication`.

-Trino Server Configuration
+Trino server configuration
 ---------------------------

-Trino Coordinator Node Configuration
+Trino coordinator node configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Access to the Trino coordinator should be through HTTPS.
 You can do that